KMA-Aarhus/pappenheim/README.md

    conda install mamba -n base -c conda-forge
    ```

-3. Clone this repository and install snakemake
+3. Clone this repository

     ```
     # install pappenheim in the home directory
     cd ~

-    # Make sure you clone recursively, in order for the artic submodule to be included in the download.
+    # Make sure you clone recursively, in order for the artic and pangolin submodules to be included in the download.
     git clone --recurse-submodules https://github.com/KMA-Aarhus/pappenheim.git

-    # Install snakemake using conda
-    # If you wish to install the package NOT in the base environment, create an environment, activate it, before running the following line:
+    ```

+4. Install snakemake and other dependencies needed for pappenheim:

+    Make sure to uncomment the `conda create ...` command if you do not want pappenheim and its dependencies in your base conda environment.

+    ```
+    # conda create -n pappenheim && conda activate pappenheim

     mamba env update --file pappenheim/environment.yaml
     ```